m-peeler/Furman-Now-Docs/ReactNativeDocumentation/Components.md

     <dd>Number: Building's longitude.</dd>
 </dl></dd>
 <dt>polyline</dt>
-<dd>String: encoded polyline of the building's perimeter shape, if the building's shape on the map is preferable to a pin.
+<dd>String: encoded polyline of the building's perimeter shape, if the building's shape on the map is preferable to a pin.</dd>
 <dt>locationText</dt>
 <dd>String: summary of building's location</dd>
 <dt>category</dt>